Sitemap

 He first murders because he’s afraid of being seen as not man enough.

-“When you durst do it, then you were a man.”
+“When you durst do it, then you were a man.

-Do You Want Healing?
+Do We Want Healing?

 Guys who never went to therapy, never told their guy friends “I love you,” never questioned why they feel numb, now using trauma as a protest?